Education Fraud Under the False Claims Act

 Financial Aid Fraud

-Fraud involving student financial aid is a growing problem in the education system.
-Although the vast majority of student loan borrowers are honest, some school officials and individuals misuse the system for their benefit at the expense of everyone else.
+Fraud involving student financial aid is a growing problem for the educational system as well as the government.
+In fiscal year 2017, Federal Student Aid, an office of the Department of Education, provided more than $120 billion in federal grants, loans, and work-study funds to approximately 13 million students at nearly 6,000 participating schools.
+Although the vast majority of student loan borrowers are honest, unscrupulous school officials and individuals misuse the system for their benefit at the expense of taxpayers.